outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- oncogenes and anti-cancer genes
 				- p53 and other relevant proteins
 			- specific proteins like serine/threonine, tyrosine, glutamine, ubiquitin, survivin

 			- sequences/sets/networks of optimal functions to treat cancer
-				- if there is an optimal 'sequence' like a possible sequence of coordinating sets like 'apoptosis-induction, angiogenesis inhibitor, metastasis inhibitors, and glucose/protein/input starvation, then senolytics/DNA repair once the tumor is definitely gone' which is optimal in order to avoid known errors (such as for example 'substances that deactivate/kill existing negative structres first, then substances that inhibit new bonds/receptors' or 'avoiding taking DNA repair compounds first, which might help cancer cells repair the most, so they survive more', which Im citing as a possible example of a possible interaction, rather than referencing known interactions), or an optimal set like 'compounds targeting all major pathways of cancer, or many different proteins involved in cancer, including BRCA/ATM, until the cancer type is diagnosed', Im not aware of research for that intent
+				- if there is an optimal 'sequence' like a possible sequence of coordinating sets like 'apoptosis-induction, angiogenesis inhibitor, metastasis inhibitors, and glucose/protein/input starvation, then DNA repair once the tumor is definitely gone' which is optimal in order to avoid known errors (such as for example 'substances that deactivate/kill existing negative structres first, then substances that inhibit new bonds/receptors' or 'avoiding taking DNA repair compounds first, which might help cancer cells repair the most, so they survive more', which Im citing as a possible example of a possible interaction, rather than referencing known interactions), or an optimal set like 'compounds targeting all major pathways of cancer, or many different proteins involved in cancer, including BRCA/ATM, until the cancer type is diagnosed', Im not aware of research for that intent
 				- there likely is an optimal sequence/set/network of compounds/processes for treating most cancer types/states in general (unless very different cancer types/states are relevant)
 				- a 'network' is useful for cases where a treatment is preferred but is a dead-end, as it cant be followed by more of it or additional/coordinating steps in the same direction (as its only usable up to a point such as bc resistance develops if its not effective after that point), after which other treatments should be tried (as in 'multiple overlapping sequences' and 'multiple directions such as reversing direction toward a dead-end')
 				- this is in contrast to an option like 'trying/cycling all medicines randomly' which can have contrary effects and could help cancer instead of host cells
 				- as another example, 'adding a PCNA inhibitor/downregulator' might be a good general rule to apply (except in contraindicated cases)
 					- examples include olive oil, ashwagandha, short chain fatty acids, green tea, holy basil, thyme, d-limonene, atorvastatin/simvastatin
-				- for example, a substance to downregulate PCNA, a MGMT inhibitor (disulfiram, resveratrol + temozolomide), a p53 activator (astaxanthin), a EGFR inhibitor (astragalus), a generally useful anti-cancer compound (ashwagandha), and avoiding carcinogenic substances once cancer is active (like the b-vitamins/amino acids listed below as well as avoiding carbs and avoiding p53 inhibitors) are probably useful for treating brain cancer (assuming no liver/kidney damage which would contraindicate temozolomide, disulfiram, baicelein, and ashwagandha)
-				    - also baicalein, a glycogen phosphorylase/glycogenolysis inhibitor, can have activity against cancers with resistance to temozolomide due to a positive O6-methylguanine-DNA methyltransferase (MGMT) status
-			    - as an example of why you need to look up everything youre consuming, olive oil and turmeric can downregulate p53 so you may want to avoid those during your initial cancer treatment, despite their other anti-cancer effects, as there is currently no tool to compute 'net effects of a set of supplements', bc a script to do that wouldnt benefit drug companies and doctors, it would make them obsolete, and they obey incentives at all times it seems

 	- general treatment strategies